AdobeDocs/experience-manager-65.en/help/sites-developing/framework.md

 When the tag includes the optional title string ( `jcr:title`) it is possible to localize the title for display by adding the property `jcr:title.<locale>`.

-For more details see
+For more details, see

 * [Tags in Different Languages](/help/sites-developing/building.md#tags-in-different-languages) - which describes use of the APIs
 * [Managing Tags in Different Languages](/help/sites-administering/tags.md#managing-tags-in-different-languages) - which describes use of the Tagging console

 ### Access Control {#access-control}

 Tags exist as nodes in the repository under the [taxonomy root node](#taxonomy-root-node).
-Allowing or denying authors and site visitors to create tags in a given namespace can be achieved by setting appropiate ACLs in the repository.
+Allowing or denying authors and site visitors to create tags in a given namespace can be achieved by setting appropriate ACLs in the repository.

-Also, denying read permissions for certains tags or namespaces will control the ability to apply tags to specific content.
+Also, denying read permissions for certains tags or namespaces controls the ability to apply tags to specific content.

 A typical practice includes: